/

 2. Follow in the footsteps of the greats

 Countless legends of the game have tested their mettle at Royal Dublin Golf Club.
 Having hosted the Irish Open during the 1980s, it has borne witness to the dazzling brilliance of Severiano Ballesteros, the mastery of Jack Nicklaus and the consistency of Bernhard Langer.
 More recently, major champions such as Dustin Johnson, Louis Oosthuizen, Rory McIlroy, Pádraig Harrington, Ernie Els and Darren Clarke have walked the fairways.
-Royal Dublin Golf Club has also welcomed the likes of Bill Clinton, the former US president, and Bing Crosby down the years, while Ireland rugby legend Brian O’Driscoll is a frequent visitor.
+Royal Dublin Golf Club has also welcomed the likes of Bill Clinton (after he was apparently unable to secure a tee-time at nearby Portmarnock!), the former US president, and Bing Crosby down the years, while Ireland rugby legend Brian O’Driscoll is an honorary member.

 3. Royal Dublin: A glorious island setting

 Royal Dublin is accessed by crossing a narrow causeway from Clontarf to Bull Island.
 It’s the perfect way to leave the stress and strain of city life behind and embrace an altogether more relaxed ambiance.
 The island on which Royal Dublin sits is three miles long and and kilometres long and just short of 900 yards wide.
 From its beach, known as Dollymount Strand, you will be afforded stunning views across Dublin Bay and because the island is a protected nature reserve, it is home to a rich array of birdlife.
 In 1981, the island was designated a UNESCO Biosphere Reserve, the first in Ireland.
 And it’s easy to see why.
 You play Royal Dublin surrounded by sea and skyline—on one side the Howth Peninsula rises from the mist, and on the other, Dublin’s docks and spires are visible just beyond the water.
-The setting really is hard to beat.
+The contract between the natural wilderness of the golf course and the industrial backdrop of Dublin and the shipping port, adds to the experience.

 4. The charismatic caddies of Royal Dublin